anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   origin authentication to the certification request may be delegated to the protocol used for certificate management.

+## Solution Options for Proof-of-identity

-* Solution options for proof-of-identity: The certification request should be bound to an existing authenticated credential (here, the IDevID certificate) to enable a proof of identity and, based on it, an authorization of the certification request.
+  The certification request should be bound to an existing authenticated credential (here, the IDevID certificate) to enable a proof of identity and, based on it, an authorization of the certification request.
   The binding may be achieved through security options in an